-A Form 1099-C is received when a debt (home, credit card, student loan, etc.) you had is cancelled.
-This happens when you receive money or goods but, due to circumstances, are not required to pay all or a portion of the amount back to the borrower (debt was cancelled).
-Because you are not paying the whole amount of the debt back, the IRS considers the amount not paid as taxable income, and it must be reported on your return.
+If you received a Form 1099-C, this amount is generally reported as income on your return.
+Form 1099-C is received when a debt (home, credit card, student loan, etc.) is cancelled.
+When this happens, it means that you received money when the debt was initially incurred, but you never had to pay it back.
+Because you are not paying the debt back, the IRS considers the original debt to be income, and it must be reported on your return.

 Where to enter Form 1099-C?

 To enter a 1099-C in our program go to: